 - Inform and document progress.
 Email is a way to get things done.
 It’s also a great way to keep everyone up to speed.
 Communication breakdowns often occur when a writer assumes that the recipient knows exactly what they’re discussing in an email.
 Avoid this by taking the time to give background information and track changes.

 - Build relationships.
 Since email is electronic, it can often seem impersonal.
-Yet, email is simply an exchange between two humans–it should be courteous and respectful.
+However, email is simply an exchange between two humans–it should be courteous and respectful.
 Improve relationships with recipients by asking questions, acknowledging achievements and sharing your thoughts.
 Only one sentence is needed to show your gratitude and motivate others to do their best work.

 Would you like to see a particular email topic or question addressed here?
 Leave a comment!